“Tow truck drivers, is this a normal part of your duties? ‘Job includes travel, long hours, murder’?”

 You gotta grab it with both hands/you gotta keep hanging on

 Time to wrap up.
 Corson and Jenny are happy because their business is safe, and Zuniga and Tyler are in jail where they belong.
 Jenny gives Face a little goodbye kiss (she did like him!) and Murdock gets to take a bumper home as a memento of the mission.
 Where the heck is B.A.?
 Oh, he’s over by the machine with the giant electromagnet, and when he switches it on, Murdock and his bumper fly into the air.
 He laughs, we close.

-Most disjointed episode ever – it’s like they had three writing teams write the same episode and then they used pieces of each team’s work in the final version.
+Most disjointed episode ever, even more than the last one.
+It’s like they had three writing teams write the same episode and then they used pieces of each team’s work in the final version.
 Murdock kept switching gimmicks, the pacing was weird, there was a new montage like every two minutes… yeah.
-But there were some great moments in the middle – my favorite was when Murdock was hiding in Zuniga’s house, listening to him and Tyler talk about their drug deal.
+But there were some great moments in the middle; my favorite was when Murdock was hiding in Zuniga’s house, listening to him and Tyler talk about their drug deal.
 Murdock did a silent mimicking of their talking, and it was great.
-Also, for some reason, the director used all these arty shots – from behind plants, underneath trucks, all of that.
+Also, for some reason, the director used all these arty shots from behind plants, underneath trucks, all of that.
 So a mixed bag.
 But it’s one step closer to our own little Fall Classic.
 Or whatever.